dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 The default output folder is `_site/` folder if it is not specified in `docfx.json` under current directory.

+####2.2.2 Command option `--shouldSkipMarkup`

+If adding option `--shouldSkipMarkup` in metadata command, it means that DocFX would not render triple-slash-comments in source code as markdown.

+e.g. `docfx metadata --shouldSkipMarkup`

 ###2.3 Generate documentation command `docfx build`
 **Syntax**
 ```